ese5160/a14g-final-submission-t26-circuit-crusaders/README.md

       For security, the helmet detects unusual movements to trigger alerts for potential theft of the helmet or bike.
 It also includes a Blind Spot Monitoring System with IR-based sensors to detect objects outside the rider’s direct line of sight, reducing the risk of accidents with unseen vehicles or obstacles.

       Riders can control and customize the helmet’s features, such as theft detection, turn signals, and brake lights, through a centralized dashboard.
-This dashboard also displays vital information including theft alerts, accelerometer data, and crash detection notifications.
+This dashboard also displays vital information including theft alerts, accelerometer data.

   + #### How do you use the Internet so augment your device functionality?